 - Attend chapel.
 Tardiness to chapel may result in disciplinary sanctions. - Find their assigned seating area quickly and quietly. - Not bring anything into chapel unless a teacher approves it.
-(Leave personal belongings against the wall in the back of the sanctuary.) - Sit up in their seats. - Keep hands to themselves. - Respect others as they worship through song.
+(Leave personal belongings in the designated area) - Sit up in their seats. - Keep hands to themselves. - Respect others as they worship through song.
 Those who choose not to sing should remain quiet so as not to prevent others from worshipping. - Follow the instructions given for reciting the Panamanian and Christian pledges and conducting themselves respectfully during the Panamanian National Anthem whether they are able to sing it or not.
 Students who show disrespect during the singing of the National Anthem will be reprimanded and consequences may apply. - Listen quietly and attentively to the speaker.